Athenar

 Athenar is an extinct genus of dicraeosaurid sauropod dinosaur from the Late Jurassic of Utah, United States.
-The genus contains a single species, Athenar bermani, which was described by John Whitlock and colleagues in 2025 based off the holotype specimen CM 26552: a and previously ascribed to the genus Diplodocus.
+The genus contains a single species, Athenar bermani, which was described by John Whitlock and colleagues in 2025 based on the holotype specimen CM 26552: a and previously ascribed to the genus Diplodocus.
 The specimen was found in rocks belonging to the Morrison Formation at the Carnegie Quarry at Dinosaur National Monument.

 Athenar existed during the Tithonian age of the Late Jurassic, and would have lived alongside other dinosaurs such as the carnivorous Allosaurus and the herbivorous Stegosaurus, Diplodocus and Camptosaurus.

 History and naming

 The holotype specimen of Athenar, CM 26552, consists of a and partial that was recovered from Morrison Formation rocks at the Carnegie Quarry at Dinosaur National Monument, Utah.
 This material was originally collected by Earl Douglass in 1913, before being briefly described in a 1978 publication by John McIntosh and David Berman.
 In this work, the pair assigned the specimen to Diplodocus, based on characters shared with other skulls of the genus known at the time.
 This specimen formed the basis for their description of the braincase of Diplodocus.

 Whitlock and colleagues published a reevaluation of the specimen in 2025, describing the skull in detail and using methods that came into use after the original description by McIntosh and Berman to explore its phylogenetic position within Diplodocoidea.
 Following their results, they decided to assign the specimen to the novel genus and species Athenar bermani.